On the Hierarchical Community Structure of Practical Boolean Formulas: Empirical Results

-We use an off-the-shelf implementation of a Random Forest classifier implemented as \texttt{sklearn.ensemble.RandomForestClassifier} in scikit-learn~\cite{scikit-learn}.
-We train our classifier using 800 randomly sampled instances of each category on a set of 49 features to predict the class of the problem instance.
-We find that our classifier performs extremely well, giving an average accuracy score of \(0.99\) over multiple cross-validation datasets.
-Our accuracy does not depend on our choice of classifier.
-We find similar accuracy scores when we use C-Support Vector classification~\cite{Platt99probabilisticoutputs}.
-Further, we determine the five most important features used by our classifier.
-Since some of our features are highly correlated, we first perform a hierarchical clustering on the feature set based on Spearman rank-order correlations, choose a single feature from each cluster, and then use permutation importance~\cite{Breiman2001RandomForest} to compute feature importance.
-We present results in Table~\ref{tab:randomforest}.
+We used an off-the-shelf implementation of a Random Forest classifier implemented as \texttt{sklearn.ensemble.RandomForestClassifier} in scikit-learn~\cite{scikit-learn}.
+Using the default set of parameters in scikit-learn version 0.24, we trained our classifier using 800 randomly sampled instances of each category on a set of 49 features to predict the class of the problem instance.
+We found that our classifier performs extremely well, giving an average accuracy score of \(0.99\) over 5 cross-validation datasets.
+Further, the accuracy did not depend on our choice of classifier.
+In particular, we found similar accuracy scores when we used C-Support Vector classification~\cite{Platt99probabilisticoutputs} instead of Random Forests.

-The robustness of our classifier indicates that HCS parameters are representative of the underlying structure of Boolean formulas from different categories.
-In the following section, we discuss an empirical hardness model for predicting the run time of the solver using the same set of features we used to classify instances into categories.
+We also determined the five most important features used by our classifier.
+Since several features in our feature set are highly correlated, we first performed a hierarchical clustering on the feature set based on Spearman rank-order correlations.
+From the 22 clusters that were generated, we arbitrarily chose a single feature from each cluster as a representative member of the cluster~f\footnote{See \url{https://satsolvercomplexity.github.io/hcs/data} for details on clusters.}.
+Using these 22 representative features, we then computed their importance using permutation importance~\cite{Breiman2001RandomForest}.
+In Table~\ref{tab:randomforest} we list the top five representative features from each cluster, not necessarily in order of importance.

-\subsection{HCS-based Empirical Hardness Model}
+\subsection{\bf HCS-based Empirical Hardness Model}

-We use our HCS parameters to build an empirical hardness model (EHM) to predict the run time of a given instance for a particular solver (MapleSAT).
-Since the solving time is a continuous variable, we consider a regression model built using Random Forests.
-We use \texttt{sklearn.ensemble.RandomForestRegressor}, an implementation available in scikit-learn~\cite{scikit-learn}.
-Before training our regression model, we remove instances which timed-out at 5\,000 seconds as well as those instances that were solved almost immediately (i.e., zero seconds) to avoid issues with artificial cut-off boundaries.
-We then train our Random Forest model to predict the logarithm of the solving time using the remaining 1\,880 instances, equally distributed between different categories.
+We used our HCS parameters to build an empirical hardness model (EHM) to predict the run time of MapleSAT on a given instance.
+Since the solving time is a continuous variable, we considered a regression model built using Random Forests, namely \texttt{\justify{sklearn.ensemble.RandomForestRegressor}} from scikit-learn~\cite{scikit-learn}.
+Before training our regression model, we removed instances which timed-out at 5\,000 seconds and those instances that were solved almost immediately (in zero seconds) to avoid issues with artificial cut-off boundaries.
+We then trained our Random Forest model using the default set of parameters in scikit-learn version 0.24 to predict the logarithm of the solving time using the remaining 1\,880 instances, equally distributed between different categories.